wjb108/wjb108/README.md

 I'm looking for full or part-time role as a software engineer at a mission driven company that fully embraces remote work.

-I have two weeks left as a full-time fellow in General Asembly's Software Engineering Immersive program, that has taught me how to build full-stack web applications with the MERN stak: MongoDB, Express, React, Node.
+I have two weeks left as a full-time fellow in General Asembly's Software Engineering Immersive program, that has taught me how to build full-stack web applications with the MongoDB, Express, React, Node stack.

 ### School Projects